carbonplan/ton-year/docs/overview.md

 by (1) defining the duration of carbon storage considered equivalent to an emission and (2) awarding proportional credit linearly over the time horizon for more temporary storage.
 In essence, the CAR method awards benefit linearly in proportion to the time_horizon of choice.

-CAR specifically defines 100 year storage as "completely mitigat[ing] an equal GHG emission elsewhere."
+CAR specifically defines 100 year storage as "completely mitigating an equal GHG emission elsewhere."
 In other words, CAR claims that storing 1 tCO2 for 100 years (100 ton-years of storage) is equivalent to a 1 tCO2 emission.
 Storing 1 tCO2 for 1 years (1 ton-years) would only provide 1/100th of the benefit needed for equivalence.
 Similarly, storing 1 tCO2 for 20 years (20 ton-years)